mike0x3/react-native-restaurant-app/README.md

 A React Native Expo Restaurant Application

-For this application I used React Native Expo because it was my first react native project, I realized this application with 5 different sections: Home, Menu, News, Info and Gallery, For the bottom tab navigation I used the <a href='https://reactnavigation.org/'>react-navigation</a> library.
+For this application I used React Native Expo, I realized 5 different sections:
+Home, Menu, News, Info and Gallery, For the bottom tab navigation I used the <a href='https://reactnavigation.org/'>react-navigation</a> library.

 Here is the link to download the application for android: